Centers of Excellence Considerations for Employers

 For further insights and information about transgender-inclusive benefits, check out the Business Group’s A Closer Look at the Evolution of Inclusive and Equitable Transgender Benefits and Policies.

-Source: 2023 Large Employers’ Health Care Strategy and Plan Design Survey
+Source: 2025 Employer Health Care Strategy Survey

 Key Questions Employers Should Ask Their Carriers About COE Strategies

 • Which high-cost conditions appear frequently in your employee population for which the company does not currently offer a COE?
-Are there significant quality, outcomes or cost variations among providers for these conditions that would warrant a COE strategy?
+Are there significant access, quality, outcomes or cost variations among providers for these conditions that would warrant a COE strategy?

 • Which quality metrics are of greatest importance to your company?
 Will you rely on health plan inclusion criteria or create your own custom COE network?
 How often will you reevaluate inclusion criteria and provider eligibility?